talk2william/awesome_delux_wm/readme.rst

 - rxvt-unicode (terminal)

-And if u want to set **GTK** themes and also icons like me (see it down.. snapshots)
+And if u want to use **GTK** themes and also icons like me (see it down.. snapshots)

 then,take a look at this.. here_

-And after all completes.. make a reboot to your computer so as to take a change in *Awesome_WM_*.
+And after all completes.. make a restart to your WM or simply reboot your computer.

 Snapshots